Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Introduction and Motivation

-To address these questions, the major goals of this paper are (i) to propose a joint stochastic model for the random observables consisting of the RCR, LM, and HS components for such units, and (ii) to develop appropriate statistical inference methods for the proposed joint model when a sample of units are observed.
-Achieving these two goals will enable statistical prediction of the (remaining) lifetime of a, possibly new, unit; allow for the examination of the synergistic association among the RCR, LM, and HS components; and provide a vehicle to compare different groups of units and/or study the effects of concomitant variables or factors.
+To address these questions, the major goals of this paper are (i) to propose a joint stochastic model for the random observables consisting of the RCR, LM, and HS components for such units; and (ii) to develop appropriate statistical inference methods for the proposed joint model when a sample of units are observed.
+Achieving these two goals {may} enable statistical prediction of the (remaining) lifetime of a, possibly new, unit; allow for the examination of the synergistic association among the RCR, LM, and HS components; and provide a vehicle to compare different groups of units and/or study the effects of concomitant variables or factors.
 More importantly, a joint stochastic model endowed with proper statistical inference methods could potentially enable unit-based interventions which are performed after a recurrent event occurrence or a transition in either the LM or HS processes.
-As such it could enhance the implementation of precision or personalized decision-making; for instance, precision medicine in a medical setting.
+As such it could enhance the implementation of precision or personalized decision-making; for instance, precision medicine, {though this topic is deferred in a future paper}.

+A specific situation where such a data accrual occurs is in a medical study.
+For example, a subject may experience different types of recurring cancer, with the longitudinal marker being the prostate-specific antigen (PSA) level categorized into a finite ordinal set, while the health status is categorized into either a healthy, diseased, or dead state, with the last state absorbing.
+Another situation pertains to recurrent competing falls of an elderly person, with the LM process pertaining to whether the person is in a hospital or in a nursing home, while the HS process pertains to the state of physical or cognitive fitness (see, for instance, \cite{AboutFalls2021}).
+See also Chapter 1 of \cite{Nel2003} for many practical situations where recurrent events occur.